ahmohbati/SecOn/CloudClient.md

 We start with our Security Onion sensor.

-First, ensure that bridge-utils are installed:
+First, ensure that the bridge-utils package is installed:
 ```
 sudo apt-get update
 sudo apt-get install bridge-utils